Information about Council housing

 - Lettings Waltham Forest Self Help Scheme

 You can also find advice about tenancy succession - who can succeed to a tenancy upon the death of a Council tenant.
-It explains the process which involves both the Council and Ascham Homes.

 Who can apply for council housing?